GitHub-Insight-ANZ-Lab/copilot-lab-music-store-csharp-console/completed/README.md

 ## Getting Started

-To run the completed solution, navigate to the `completed/CopilotLab` folder and run the `dotnet run` command.
+To execute the completed solution, follow these steps:

+1. Open a terminal and navigate to the `completed/CopilotLab` directory.
+2. Run the application using the `dotnet run` command.

 ```bash
 cd completed/CopilotLab
 dotnet run
 ```

+To execute the test suite, follow these steps:

-To run the tests, navigate to the `completed/CopilotLab.Tests` folder and run the `dotnet test` command.
+1. Open a terminal and navigate to the `completed/CopilotLab.Tests` directory.
+2. Run the tests using the `dotnet test` command.

 ```bash
 cd completed/CopilotLab.Tests